 It has anti-inflammatory with strong purifying and rejuvenating properties.

 2. Guduchi / Giloy / Tinospora cordifolia, is hypoglycemic, immunomodulatory, anti-inflammatory, antioxidant and other pharmacological activities.
 The aqueous and alcoholic extract of the plant has been shown to improve glucose tolerance.
-It has hypoglycemic, anti-oxidant and analgesic activity and reduces burning sensation.
+It has hypoglycemic, anti-oxidant and analgesic activity and reduces the burning sensation.

 3. Manjistha / Manjista / Manjishta / Indian Madder (Rubia cordifolia) is a perennial, prickly or scabrous, climbing herb belonging to plant family Rubiaceae.
-The roots of plant are mainly used in Ayurveda for medicinally purpose.
+The roots of the plant are mainly used in Ayurveda for medicinally purpose.

 Manjistha is blood purifier and extensively used against blood, skin and urinary diseases.
 Manjistha is sweet, bitter, acrid, astringent, thermogenic, anti-dysenteric, anti-inflammatory, antipyretic, analgesic, anodyne, anthelmintic, antiseptic, constipating, diuretic, galactopurifier, rejuvenating and tonic.